wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-networks-create-vnetpeering-arm-portal.md

 <properties
-   pageTitle="Criar um Emparelhamento VNet usando o Portal do Azure | Microsoft Azure" description="Saiba como criar uma rede virtual usando o Portal do Azure no Resource Manager." services="virtual-network" documentationCenter="" authors="NarayanAnnamalai"
+   pageTitle="Create VNet Peering using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal in Resource Manager." services="virtual-network" documentationCenter="" authors="NarayanAnnamalai"